-The assignments will be either individual or group work as described in MyUni.
+The assignments will be either individual or group work as decided in the first lecture.

 Final Exam 70%

 The final examination is of three hours duration and it is held during the examination period.
-(Calculators are allowed for this closed-book exam but no dictionaries are allowed.)
+(Calculators are allowed for this close-book final exam and no dictionaries are allowed at the exam.)

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending